Project Subcontracting

 The purchase invoice header is auto-filled with vendor details, statement period, and document dates.
 The language code from the vendor card is also applied.

-The invoice lines include a summary line with the billing period and detailed lines for each project ledger entry included in the statement.
+- Detailed lines for each project ledger entry included in the statement.

 If any project ledger entry uses a different currency than the invoice, the system automatically converts the amounts to the invoice currency using the current exchange rate set.